Alan's Psychedelic Breakfast: Reception

 In a review for the Atom Heart Mother album, Alec Dubro of Rolling Stone described "Alan's Psychedelic Breakfast" as "the only redeeming feature on [side 2 of Atom Heart Mother], but only partially so."
 Dubro found "the integrated Arising and Breakfast sounds" as the redeeming factor, not the music in the track itself.
+In his 1997 History of Progressive Rock, Paul Stump assessed the morning sounds as "nothing more than a reportage of events" with no meaningful integration into the piece's musical language.
+He also remarked that as an experiment into the use of noise as music, "Alan's Psychedelic Breakfast" does nothing that composers such as Morton Subotnick, John Cage, and Karlheinz Stockhausen had not done before.
 In a less-than-enthusiastic review, Stephen Deusner of Paste described "Alan's Psychedelic Breakfast" as "a cut-and-paste assemblage of sounds that never coalesces into much of anything."
 Because Deusner enjoyed "If" and "Fat Old Sun", he was disappointed Pink Floyd ended Atom Heart Mother with this track.
 In another review for the Atom Heart Mother album, Irving Tan of Sputnikmusic described the track as an 'incredibly effective form of "wallpaper music'".
 However, Tan also described the track as not so much a "song", but rather an ambient psychedelic sketch.

 In 2018, Ultimate Classic Rock contributor Bryan Wawzenek ranked the piece among Pink Floyd's worst songs, deeming it to be a "13-minute slab of musique concrete fulfills a request that (probably) no Floyd fan ever made: 'What does roadie Alan Styles like for breakfast, can we hear him making it and could the guys in the band noodle around (in a very non-psychedelic manner) as he fries bacon, muses about marmalade and pours a bowl of Rice Krispies?'.
-Vulutre writer Bill Wyman deemed to be the suite to be another from the band's "dreariest period", but said: "The argument for this junk, I suppose, is that the band, despite its space-rock leanings, was much more down to earth and organic, as opposed to the flights of high electronic fantasy offered by your King Crimsons and the other, more energetic progressive-rock outfits of the time."
+Vulture writer Bill Wyman deemed the suite to be another from the band's "dreariest period", but said: "The argument for this junk, I suppose, is that the band, despite its space-rock leanings, was much more down to earth and organic, as opposed to the flights of high electronic fantasy offered by your King Crimsons and the other, more energetic progressive-rock outfits of the time."
 However, he still criticised the anonymity of the musicians, saying: "If this is supposed to be organic, there’s no personality to the music."

+The song's experimentation with everyday sounds (musique concrète influence) inadvertently created an ASMR-like experience.
+As a 2024 review on Cult Following notes, Pink Floyd’s "swift experimentation" led to sounds that later resonated with ASMR audiences.